 Addendum: What to do instead of using a PAV

 If you’ve got a vented attic that gets hot in the summer, your first option is leave the attic vented and make sure the ceiling is air-sealed and insulated as well as possible.
 If you’ve got an older home and it needs more insulation, you’ve got the perfect opportunity.
 By removing the old insulation, you’ll expose the ceiling.
 That’s your air barrier, and it’s probably not doing a good job at it.
 Here are a few articles that can help:

 Once you get the ceiling sealed up, then and only then are you ready for more insulation.
 You could get a blower door test to make sure you’ve got it airtight.
 When you’re really ready for insulation, you’ve got three choices: batts, blown, or sprayed.
 Another option is to spray foam on the roofline.
 It’ll be more expensive, and you’ll need to think about a ventilation plan for the house as well as treating the attic air to prevent moisture from collecting in the foam.

-If your building enclosure is in good shape, a power attic ventilator is unnecessary.
-If it's not in good shape, air sealing and insulation will save you more money and make your home more comfortable than power attic ventilators.
+If your building enclosure is in good shape, a powered attic ventilator is unnecessary.
+If it’s not in good shape, air sealing and insulation will save you more money and make your home more comfortable than powered attic ventilators.

 † My friend Mike Barcik gets credit for this analogy, except that when he tells it, you’re lying naked in the sun.
 Naturally, this being a family blog and all, I don’t talk about naked people here.
 (Don’t be scared; you can click the link without leaving the Energy Vanguard website and without seeing anything indecent.
 And no – that’s not me in the photo.)